Shopify/ghostferry/docs/source/copydbforeignkey.rst

 Limitations
 -------------

-- While migrating tables with foreign key constraints the source db should be read_only as there are some fundamental issues when migrating tables with foreign key constraints at the same time when writes are occurring to the source database.
-This issue descibes briefly why the source database should be read_only during the migration - https://github.com/Shopify/katesql-migration-backend/issues/194.
+- Currently migrating tables with foreign key constraints is only possible if the source database is in read_only mode.
+Since tables with foreign key constraints can have referential actions for a foreign key such as ``ON DELETE CASCADE``, ``ON UPDATE CASCADE``.
+Cascading deletes and updates in child tablees caused by foreign key constraints don't show up in binlogs because these referential actions are dealt internally by InnoDB.
+This issue descibes briefly why the source database should be read_only during the migration - https://github.com/Shopify/ghostferry/issues/289.

 - ``Interrupt-Resume`` functionality can be used as long as source database is read_only also during the interrupt period